maestor/node-fantrax-stats-parser/README.md

 `season` - Optional.
 Needed only in single season endpoint.
 Starting year of the season want to check.
 If not specified, latest available season will show.

 `sortBy` - Optional.
 Sort results by specific stats field.
 Currently available options: games, goals, assists, points, plusMinus, penalties, shots, ppp, shp, hits, blocks.
+If not specified, sort by points.

 ## Technology
 Written with [TypeScript](https://www.typescriptlang.org/), using [micro](https://github.com/zeit/micro) with [NodeJS](https://nodejs.org) server to get routing work.
 Library called [csvtojson](https://github.com/Keyang/node-csvtojson) used for parsing sources.